juditnavarro2023/cont-delivery-playground/docs/06-adding-a-smoke-test.md

 echo "Smoke test completed successfully!"
 ```

 To be able to run the smoke test script you have to define it in the package.json in the modern-web-app.
-We'll add the test:smoke task to point to our moke-test script.
+We'll add the test:smoke task to point to our smoke-test script.

 ```json
 {